 _index.md in the example above.

-To make sure the terminology used in the rest of the documentation is understood, let's go over the example above.
+To ensure that the terminology used in the rest of the documentation is understood, let's go over the example above.

 content directory in this case has three